 Robert F. Stengel

-Robert Stengel is a Professor of Mechanical and Aerospace Engineering, Director of the Program in Robotics and Intelligent Systems, and an Affiliated Faculty Member of the Princeton Neuroscience Institute.
+Robert Stengel is a Professor of Mechanical and Aerospace Engineering, Director of the Program in Robotics and Intelligent Systems, and an Affiliated Faculty Member of the Princeton Neuroscience Institute and is associated with the Disease Modeling Group.
 His current research focuses on systems biology, robust control, neural networks, and intelligent systems.
 Research on correlating cancer with gene expressions portrayed by DNA microarray data has been supported by the National Cancer Institute.
 The Alfred P. Sloan Foundation previously supported research on optimal control of disease processes, with a particular emphasis on HIV.
-Dr. Stengel will teach Robotics and Intelligent Systems (MAE 345) during the Fall 2013 term.
+Dr. Stengel is teaching Robotics and Intelligent Systems (MAE 345) during the Fall 2013 term.
+In the spring, he will offer the freshman seminar, From the Earth to the Moon.

 Prior to joining the Princeton faculty in 1977, Dr. Stengel was with